Connect with us

 Days after the project was stopped by the court, then Nairobi County governor Evans Kidero asked the developer to obtain a fresh environmental impact assessment report from Nema in a move that saw the eruption of a fight pitting the NSSF against City Hall.

-On the one side, Dr Kidero argued that the project would be a nightmare for business and motorists in Nairobi, while on the other, the NSSF said the traffic management issues had been taken into consideration in the planning of the development.
+On the one side, Dr Kidero argued that the project would be a nightmare for businesses and motorists in Nairobi, while on the other, the NSSF said the traffic management issues had been taken into consideration in the planning of the development.

 This decision, according to a report tabled recently in Parliament, reduced the project’s cost to Sh4 billion from Sh6.7 billion – saving Kenyan workers Sh2.7 billion.